stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 had acquired so much of the ghoulish physiognomy that its human origin was already obscure.
 But it still remembered a little English, and was able to converse with Carter in grunts and monosyllables, helped out now and then by the glibbering of ghouls.
-When it learned that Carter wished to get to the enchanted wood and from there to the city Celepha&iuml;s in Ooth-Nargai beyond the Tanarian Hills, it seemed rather doubtful; for these ghouls of the waking world do no business in the graveyards of upper dreamland (leaving that to the web-footed wamps that are spawned in dead cities), and many things intervene betwixt their gulf and the enchanted
+When it learned that Carter wished to get to the enchanted wood and from there to the city Celephaîs in Ooth-Nargai beyond the Tanarian Hills, it seemed rather doubtful; for these ghouls of the waking world do no business in the graveyards of upper dreamland (leaving that to the web-footed wamps that are spawned in dead cities), and many things intervene betwixt their gulf and the enchanted